What do industry researchers do, anyway? Part 2 -- What do they do when they are not publishing

 Time is a valuable thing.1 Here, I am not just referring to how people choose to spend the nominal 40 working hours of the work week, but also the 144 hours of their typical week.
 While different people have wildly different working habits (some work 100-hour weeks, others 10-hour weeks), time is fair to everyone, in the sense that nobody gets more hours than others in any given day or week.
 Therefore, the main difference that accounts for the discrepancy in, for instance, working hours each week, is how we choose to allocate these hours differently.

-The profile of a typical PhD student is usually someone in their 20s or 30s,childless, and overall in reasonable health conditions.2 Most of them, especially junior students, do not have more than 8 hours of meetings, scheduled discussions, or classes.
+The profile of a typical PhD student is usually someone in their 20s or early 30s, childless, and overall in reasonable health conditions.2 Most of them, especially junior students, do not have more than 8 hours of meetings, scheduled discussions, or classes.
 All of these factor contribute to their energy, ability to concentrate, flexibility of their schedule, and their overall capacity to allocate uninterrupted hours to research-related (or personal health upkeep) activities.
 Life happens, and most of these factors will gradually (or abruptly) change as people near graduation from their PhD programs.
 They might start taking up more responsibility at work, start a family, experience the effect of early aging (boo!), decide to place more emphasis on work-life balance and long-term mental health, the list goes on and on.
 Aside from the natural and gradual course of life, another salient factor that usually contributes to this change is that people often plan their lives to accommodate major milestones in life, e.g., “I’ll wait until I graduate to do such and such”, or “once I graduate, I’ll make sure to do so and so”.
 All of these can take time and focus away from what is needed for publications, and more often than not, people actually embrace and welcome these changes when they are going through these processes.

 Is it bad if you don’t publish as much when working as an industry researcher?